-At the end of the course, scholars will be able to:
+By the end of the course, scholars will be able to:

-- Describe the key characteristics of - and rationale for choosing among - common non-randomized quasi-experimental study designs (e.g., pre-post, interrupted time series) and randomized study designs (e.g., pragmatic, cluster, stepped wedge, factorial, MOST, SMART, and choice/preference) used in real-world implementation research.
+- Describe the key characteristics of, and rationale for choosing among, common non-randomized quasi-experimental study designs (e.g., pre-post, interrupted time series) and randomized study designs (e.g., pragmatic, cluster, stepped wedge, factorial, MOST, SMART, and choice/preference) used in real-world implementation research.

 - Identify key threats to internal validity across study designs, including confounding, mediation, effect modification, selection bias, information and reporting bias, and random error, and propose design or analytic strategies to mitigate each threat.